denysdovhan/bash-handbook/README.md

 ## Using a `case` statement

-If you are confronted with a couple of different possible actions to take, then using a `case` statement may more useful than nested `if` statements.
+If you are confronted with a couple of different possible actions to take, then using a `case` statement may be more useful than nested `if` statements.
 For more complex conditions use `case` like below:

 ```bash
 case "$extension" in